 Jason Hoelscher, Gallery Director and Assistant Professor, Dept. of Art ($12,457.40)

-Reduces waster and to improve the energy efficiency of the galleries in the GS Center for Art and Theatre.
+Reduces waste and improves the energy efficiency of the galleries in the GS Center for Art and Theatre.
 This project replaced the eighty-eight 250-watt halogen bulbs and fixtures currently in use, which tend to last two years or less, with eighty-eight equivalent LED bulbs and fixtures that use only 19-watts- and energy savings of over 20,000 watts- and which last up to a decade.
 In addition to the reduction in the bulbs’ direct energy usage, the climate control savings are substantial as well: the gallery lights are on from 9 .m. to 5 p.m.
 Monday through Friday, and the current bulbs generate substantial amounts of heat that keeps the building’s air conditioning busy even when it is not particularly hot outside.

 Parking Lot 21 between Parking and Transportation and Russell Union

 Bryan Rountree, Mechanical Superintendent, Division Facilities Services ($14,989.83)